mre/oxitrack/README.md

 How does OxiTraffic know if a newly requested path is a valid one for your tracked website?

-Only for the first request to a new path, OxiTraffic sends a request to that path prefixed by the configuration option `tracked_base_url` (TRACKED_BASE_URL/PATH).
+Only for the first request to a new path, OxiTraffic sends a request to that path prefixed by the configuration option `tracked_base_url`.
 If the status code is 200 (OK), the path is added to the database.
 Otherwise, the request is rejected.